3 Nights in Berlin

 See the City From Above at Alexanderplatz

 One of the liveliest places in Berlin, Alexanderplatz is East Berlin's unofficial main square, with cinemas, restaurants, shops and many other places of interest close by.
-The EU's second tallest structure, the TV Tower standing here has been Berlin's dominant sight for decades.
+The EU's second tallest structure, the Berlin TV Tower, has been Berlin's dominant landmark for decades.
 The express elevator will get you to the observation deck with panoramic views high above the city.
-You can see and plan your next move at some of the city’s well-known sights, from the Reichstag Parliament building and Brandenburg Gate to the Olympic Stadium or former Tempelhof airport, while enjoying a meal.
+You can see and plan your next move at some of the city’s well-known sights, from the Reichstag Parliament building and Brandenburg Gate to the Olympic Stadium or former Tempelhof airport, all while enjoying a meal in the revolving restaurant.

 Day 2